MathematicGuy/RemoteObsidian/Artificial Intelligence/Machine Learning.md

 **Machine Learning require Traditional Programming**
 + 1.0 -> Do as its told. to finish A.
-+ 2.0 -> Given a pattern to learn to finish A.
++ 2.0 -> Given a pattern to learn to finish A.0
 [[Software 1.0]]                       [[Software 2.0]]                       [[AI Quizz]]

 ![[Pasted image 20230617232436.png]]